visualitypl/docker-workshop/exercises.md

 But let's learn some basics.
 Go to [https://hub.docker.com/explore/](https://hub.docker.com/explore/), scroll down and click postgres.
 This is a offical PostgresSQL image hosted on Docker Hub.
 You can notice that there are a lot of versions under "_Supported tags and respective Dockerfile links_" section.

 To run an image with a specific tag, you have to add `:tag_name` after image name, eg: `ubuntu:16:04`.
-Now we are going run PostgreSQL 9.5 container.
+Now we are going to run PostgreSQL 9.5 container.

 ```
 docker run -d postgres:9.5
 ```

 We used `-d` option.
-It tells to docker to run container as a background process in a “detached” mode.
-To be sure that this container is working, type: `docker ps.` We've used without `-a`  option, because we want see only currently working containers.
+It tells docker to run container as a background process in a “detached” mode.
+To be sure that this container is working, type: `docker ps`.
+We've used without `-a`  option, because we want see only currently working containers.
 You should see something like this:

 ```
 root@docker-workshop:~# docker ps